thlorenz/dotfiles/cheatsheets/vim.md

 #### VimGrep

-    :vimgrep /pattern/ [j] [g] file1 file2 ...
-    j   - result not presented
-    g   - include a line for each pattern
+    :vimgrep /pattern/ [j] [g] file1 file2 ...  (j - result not presented, g - include a line for each pattern)

 Search for C files recursively